DavidAnson/markdownlint/doc/Rules.md

 - `style`: List style (`string`, default `consistent`, values `asterisk` / `consistent` / `dash` / `plus` / `sublist`)

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered when the symbols used in the document for unordered list items do not match the configured unordered list style: